Oxygen Free Display in Museum Showcases

 What is meant by “oxygen-free”?

-Practically, the acceptable limit for museum storage and display is 0.3%, as this is the limit above which there is enough oxygen still available to maintain many common organic chemical reactions.
-This level is higher than the amount of oxygen needed for corrosion on metals, while slightly lower than the levels usually attempted to destroy insect pests (0.5%).
-As the oxygen concentration in a container is reduced, the tendency for oxygen outside the container to enter (sometimes referred to as "vapor pressure") is substantially increased.
+The first challenge for creating anoxic conditions is determining your limits.
+Some artefacts may benefit from slightly lower oxygen levels, say down to less than 1% (one part per hundred) oxygen.
+However, practically, the acceptable limit for museum storage and display is 0.3% (three parts per thousand), as this is the limit above which there is enough oxygen still available to maintain many common organic chemical reactions.
+This level is higher than the amount of oxygen needed for corrosion on metals, while slightly lower than the levels usually created to destroy insect pests (0.5%).
+It is important to note that as the oxygen concentration in a container is reduced, the tendency for oxygen outside the container to enter (sometimes referred to as “vapor pressure”) is substantially increased.
 This means, the lower your oxygen content, the greater your expected leakage rate.

 What are the components of an oxygen-free showcase?